dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 `Note` The installer will restart a couple of times.
 Ensure that the USB is selected after each restart.
 You can change the Boot Order in your BIOS Configuration.

-# Post-Installations
+## Post-Installation
-If all goes well, you have successfully installed macOS on your machine.
+If all goes well, you have successfully installed macOS on your machine with most of the hardware working.
+Make sure to sign into your Apple account at this point.

 Now, you have to move your configured EFI folder from the USB installer to your system's EFI partition.
-Fetch
+Fetch `MountEFI` and `OpenCore Configurator` again and mount the EFI partitions of both your USB installer and system.
+Open Finder and on the menu bar, go to `Finder -> Preferences -> General` and check `Hard disks` to display your system drive on the desktop.
+Copy `Boot` and `OC` from the EFI folder in your USB installer to the EFI folder of your hard disk.

+At this point, your system is now bootable with the need for the USB installer.
+You now have 90% working Hackintosh and quite frankly could go on without the next few steps.

+## The Remaining 9.99% Installation